OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

 * Keeping object in front of you (what about rotation?)
 * Releasing it (I would say with no fall => a more Sci Fi kind of look)
 // Rez: Lock & Release objects (3D)

+* Bonus: When released, object move around your body in a circular fashion.
+When released, the object stay in position, but moves as you do (follow you)